AKA

 - Social Neuroscience – uses biological concepts and methods to study how social processes arise among biological systems.
 Associated discourses include:

 - Polyvagal Theory (Stephen Porges, 1990s) – the perspective that the nervous system has three types of response: activating/defensive (see Fight–Flight–Freeze System, under Drives, Needs, & Desires Theories), deactivating/growth, and a hybrid mode that plays out in social engagements.
-While contested and not endorsed by mainstream Social Neuroscience, Polyvagal Theory is the basis of EMDR (Eye Movement Desensitization and Reprocessing Therapy, under Psychotherapy).
+While contested and not endorsed by mainstream Social Neuroscience, Polyvagal Theory is the basis of EMDR (Eye Movement Desensitization and Reprocessing Therapy, under Psychotherapy) and the Polyvagal Ladder (under Mindfulness).
+See also Vagus Nerve (under Neuro-Focused Discourses).

 - Systems Neuroscience – a subdomain of Neuroscience that invokes and utilizes insights and methods from Emergent Complexity Discourses to develop models and explanations of cognitive activity, from the subcellular to the social – spanning such phenomena as sensation, perception, memory, language, and self-awareness